Tutorial

 finalize

-will be invoked before the service is destroyed in order to run any cleanup logic
+will be called before the service is destroyed in order to run any cleanup logic

 from typing import Annotated